What is psikat?

 Parameter Description

-WAVE Waveform shape: SAW, PULSE, TRI, or NOISE
+WAVE Waveform: SAW, PULSE, TRI, NOISE

 DUTY Pulse width

-LEVEL Output level of OSC 2 in the mix
+LEVEL Output level in the mix

-COARSE Pitch offset in semitones relative to OSC 1 (−24 to +24)
+COARSE Pitch offset in semitones, −24 to +24

 Mix

-Controls for additional oscillator sources and inter-oscillator modulation.
+Additional sources and inter-oscillator modulation.

 Parameter Description

-SUB Level of the sub-oscillator (one octave below OSC 1)
+SUB Level of the sub-oscillator, one octave below OSC 1

 Filter